hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ## 1. **Statefull SRRP master/backup status**

-MAG1 is the master and can be checked via the below predefined script
+MAG1 is the master and can be checked via the below predefined script.

 ```bash
 A:admin@MAG1# show srrp